leonlinsx/minimal-mistakes/_posts/2020-04-01-fluctuat-nec-mergitur.md

 To make sure we're on the same page, we'll define a marketplace as a [platform that matches buyers and sellers](https://a16z.com/marketplace-100/ "a16z").
 Amazon, AirBnB, Upwork are all marketplaces.

 Most marketplaces have some quality screening process at the start, and once you pass that you rarely get taken off the platform.
-Josh is saying that marketplaces should focus on the optimisation, retention, and expulsion processes more than the screening process, as these will be more effective in maintaining quality.
-It's the difference between measuring potential vs actual service by the provider.
+Josh is saying that marketplaces should focus on the optimisation, retention, and expulsion processes more than the screening process, as these will be more effective in maintaining quality. **It's the difference between measuring potential vs actual service by the provider.**

-This makes sense, and the difficulty here is one of scale.
+This makes sense, and **the difficulty here is one of scale**.
 If you run a screen and then don't care about quality after, you only need to run it once for every new participant.
 If you invest in regular quality evaluations, you'll have to run it multiple times, on a participant base that gets larger over time.
 The costs of doing the latter are likely to continue scaling with your growth as well \[2\].

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/JSV/JSV 2 five star bad remove.png)

 > 5 star ratings can separate bad sellers but don't have enough granularity to separate good vs great

 5 star systems give people a false sense of precision.
-Since people choose 5 as the default, "average" rating, differentiating between good vs great is close to impossible.
-Even if the ratings start out effective, [grade inflation over time leads to their irrelevance.](http://john-joseph-horton.com/papers/longrun.pdf "Reputation")
+Since people choose 5 as the default, "average" rating, **differentiating between good vs great is close to impossible.** Even if the ratings start out effective, [grade inflation over time leads to their irrelevance.](http://john-joseph-horton.com/papers/longrun.pdf "Reputation")

 You can get a sense of the terrible sellers, since a 1 star review pulls down the average dramatically \[3\], but the difference between a 4.7 vs a 4.5 is likely [noise rather than signal.](https://www.quora.com/Whats-a-simple-way-to-explain-the-signals-vs-noise-idea "signal") Since you'd prefer knowing who the best sellers are rather than the worst, 5 star ratings aren't that helpful.